GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 This gHack is designed to be highly challenging and is structured into **7 challenges** that can be parallelized across **3 key team personas** to optimize development speed:

-- **DB & Platform Engineers** will build the operational database in AlloyDB, configure Datastream replication, set up the database agentic layer (MCP Toolbox), and assemble the final ADK agent and web UI on Cloud Run (Challenges 1, 2, and 7).
+- **DB & Platform Engineers** will build the operational database in AlloyDB, configure Datastream replication, set up the database agentic layer, and assemble the final agent and web UI (Challenges 1, 2, and 7).
 - **Data Scientists & Analysts** will train predictive models, perform sentiment analysis, cluster attractions in BigQuery, and design the semantic layer/Conversational Analytics agent for park managers (Challenges 3 and 6).
 - **AI & Graph Engineers** will construct RAG pipelines, classify multimodal images, and model/query visitor movement patterns using property graphs in BigQuery (Challenges 4 and 5).